Damage claims filed in Washington state over mudslide disaster

-OLYMPIA, Washington (Reuters) - The widow of a man killed in the Washington state mudslide has filed damage claims asserting that official inaction contributed to the disaster that took more than 40 lives.
+OLYMPIA, Wash., April 21 (Reuters) - The widow of a man killed in the Washington state mudslide has filed damage claims asserting that official inaction contributed to the disaster that took more than 40 lives.

 Thomas Durnell, 65, was at home on March 22 when the mudslide hit and is among the 41 confirmed fatalities.
 Of those, 39 people have been identified by the coroner.
 Workers are still searching for up to four more victims listed as missing.